 Senne Valley, Belgium

 Brouwerij 3 Fonteinen is a producer of traditional lambic beers, unique to the Belgium Senne Valley region.
 They started at the end of the 19th century as a lambic blender (i.e. buying freshly brewed lambic wort from other brewers and blending these) and became a lambic brewery in 1998, when interest was at a low.
-Once a group of approx. 300 blenderies and breweries combined, there are nowadays only a dozen producers left, of which 3 Fonteinen can be considered one of the most stubborn and traditional one’s, if not the most.
-Besides a brewery, 3 Fonteinen is still the only lambic producer that is also a blender; They still buy wort from other lambic brewers Boon, Lindemans, De Troch e.a.
+Once a group of approximately 300 blenderies and breweries combined, there are nowadays only a dozen producers left, of which 3 Fonteinen can be considered one of the most stubborn and traditional one’s, if not the most.
+Besides a brewery, 3 Fonteinen is still the only lambic producer that is also a blender; They still buy wort from other lambic brewers Boon, Lindemans, De Troch for exampel.
 They are Humble but proud to say that they are rated amongst the top-10 best breweries in the world, according to the Untappd databases.

-About the beer style
+The beer style

-Producing traditional lambic takes time and patience; it takes several years before market and sell a bottle.
-It s like our wines!
+Producing traditional lambic takes time and patience; it takes several years before its ready for the market and they actually sell a bottle.
+Its just like our wines!
 Unique are the grains (40% wheat, 60% barley) and hop, the long boiling time (4-5 hours) and the open and spontaneous fermentation.
 Airborne wild yeasts inoculate the freshly brewed wort overnight in an open container, a coolship.
 No yeasts or anything else is added and the beer is not filtered nor pasteurized.
-It can only be brewed during the cold nights (October – May) as they would otherwise infect the beer.
+It can only be brewed during the cold nights (October – May) as they would otherwise affect the beer.
 In the morning the beer is being put into barrels, where it stays for at least a year up to 4 years for refermentation.

-This makes that every beer and blend is unique as so many factors determine the taste, aroma, ABV-level,… they thus cannot make a standard lambic beer that is always the same.
+This makes that every beer and blend is unique as so many factors determine the taste, aroma, ABV-level… thus they cannot make a standard lambic beer that is always the same.
 And they do not seek that neither.
 As it is a natural product with active yeasts and residual sugars you can easily store away for decades and you will see that the beer ages gracefully and with a continuous development of all these factors.
 A bottle of lambic beers needs to be dealt with with care.

 3 fonteinen beers